SAyaka0122/Deep-learning-based-binary-classifier/README.md

 # Our code

-Our code used in paper "Deep learning achieves perfect anomaly detection on 108,308 retinal images including unlearned diseases"
+We share the code used in paper "Deep learning achieves perfect anomaly detection on 108,308 retinal images including unlearned diseases".

 # Requirement